jasonosgood/aron/doc/readme.txt

 zappini@gmail.com

 UPDATE
-11/10/2013 - Override values can now be class instances, enums 11/10/2013 - Added include and override features 06/20/2012 - More forgiving datetime parsing
+11/21/2013 - Actually coded support for all scalar lists 11/10/2013 - Override values can now be class instances, enums 11/10/2013 - Added include and override features 06/20/2012 - More forgiving datetime parsing